dannycab/MSU_REU_ML_course/contributions.md

 ## Notebooks

-* Day 1-4's notebooks were originally authored by [CMSE](https://cmse.msu.edu) faculty including Devin Silvia, Dirk Colbry, and Brian O'Shea.
+* Day 1-3's notebooks were originally authored by [CMSE](https://cmse.msu.edu) faculty including Devin Silvia, Dirk Colbry, and Brian O'Shea.
 Danny Caballero rewrote aspects of them for this class.
+* Day 4's notebooks were written by Danny Caballero.
 * Day 5 and 6's notebooks were developed by Julie Butler and Jane Kim, respectively.

 ## Resources